After judge's order, W.Va.'s abortion clinic resuming care

 CHARLESTON, W.Va.
-(AP) — West Virginia's only abortion clinic has resumed scheduling patients for abortions following a Monday ruling from a Charleston judge blocking enforcement of the state's 150-year-old abortion ban.
+(AP) — West Virginia's only abortion clinic resumed scheduling patients for abortions Tuesday following a ruling from a Charleston judge blocking enforcement of the state's 150-year-old abortion ban, and the state's attorney general filed a motion to the state Supreme Court asking it to stay the decision while his office proceeds with an appeal.

-Communications Director Kaylen Barker said Tuesday that the Women's Health Center of West Virginia is scheduling abortion patients for as early as next week.
+The Women's Health Center of West Virginia announced it was scheduling abortion patients for as early as next week following Monday's ruling.

 “We’re determined to continue doing so for as long as we’re able," the clinic's executive director Katie Quiñonez said in a statement.
 She called Monday's decision "a sigh of relief.”